roger-castaldo/MQContract/Abstractions/Readme.md

 ##### Summary

-Called to send a message into the underlying service in the Query/Response style.
+Called to send a message into the underlying services in the Query/Response style.
 The return type is not specified here and is instead obtained from the QueryResponseTypeAttribute attached to the Query message type class.

 ##### Returns